arnigeir/jsfuzz/README.md

 ------------------------

 First create some input variables.
-The following code creates two variables 'varX' and 'varDX'.
+The following code creates two variables 'i1' and 'i2'.

 Each variable consists of 1 or more fuzzy sets.
 A fuzzy set is a variable like LOW (or L)